Need to Get Some Cash? These 7 Bank Accounts Waive Your ATM Fees

 Between a $2.90 charge from the bank that owns the ATM and a $1.67 charge from your bank for using someone else’s machine, the average cost to withdraw cash from an out-of-network ATM is $4.57 this year.

 That’s more than 20% on top of the $20 you were about to withdraw for one last round at the bar.

 Thankfully, a number of banks are catching on, and you can find accounts offering free ATMs — not just in-network, but all ATMs.

 These seven bank accounts all waive ATM fees to some extent — some better than others.

 I listed them in descending order, starting with those that offer the best combination of ATM rebate options, the lowest barrier to entry and overall good benefits for account holders.

 The best account for you depends on your situation and money goals, so don’t discount those lower on the list!

-Aspiration’s Summit Checking Account is an online-only bank account with no fees, no minimums and an interest rate up to 1%.
+The Aspiration Account is an online-only account with no monthly fees, no minimums and an interest rate up to 1%.

 - It’s easy to set up.